 Animals in Entertainment, Sport, and Work

-SPCA advocates for the greyhound racing industry to improve its practices to better meet the physical, health, and behavioural needs of the dogs for the whole of their life.
+While greyhound racing continues in New Zealand, SPCA advocates for the greyhound racing industry to improve its practices to provide a Good Life where greyhounds experience positive welfare and meet the physical, health, and behavioural needs of the dogs for the whole of their life.

-The greyhound racing industry must maintain responsibility for all the dogs that they breed and ensure they have a good quality of life, whether or not they are raced.
-SPCA advocates for greater compliance with socialisation practices to reduce stress throughout their lives and improve adoption success, whether or not they have been raced.
+The greyhound racing industry must maintain responsibility for all the dogs that they breed and ensure they have a Good Life, whether or not they are raced.
+SPCA advocates for greater compliance with comprehensive, early socialisation practices to reduce stress throughout their lives and improve adoption success, whether or not greyhounds are raced.

 SPCA advocates for the mandatory collection and publication of comprehensive lifecycle (birth to death records) and injury statistics for greyhounds bred for racing and a national identification registration and traceability system.

 Strict and enforced greyhound regulations are needed to ensure the welfare of the dogs throughout their lives, not just when they are participating in races.
 To ensure compliance, there must be comprehensive accessible data available on the position of all animals from birth to death.

 SPCA advocates for dedicated animal welfare roles and committees to ensure a greater focus on and commitment to animal welfare in the greyhound racing industry.

 To ensure the greyhound racing industry is able to make meaningful, ongoing animal welfare improvements, an Animal Welfare Manager with a background in animal welfare must be appointed.
 SPCA supports greater oversight through increased transparency and a health and welfare committee, with full participation of all relevant stakeholders, who have the power to oversee and advance animal welfare in the industry.